semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 Given that, the *CURL* request is the following :

 {% highlight sh %}
-$>curl -XPOST http://localhost:9200/game_of_throne/character/ -d '{"name": "Jon Snow","age": 14,"house": "Stark","gender": "male","biography": "Jon Snow is the bastard son of Eddard Stark, the lord of Winterfell.
+$>curl -XPOST http://localhost:9200/game_of_thrones/character/ -d '{"name": "Jon Snow","age": 14,"house": "Stark","gender": "male","biography": "Jon Snow is the bastard son of Eddard Stark, the lord of Winterfell.
 He is the half-brother of Arya, Sansa, Bran, Rickon and Robb.","tags": ["stark","nights watch","you know nothing"]}'
 {% endhighlight %}

 The response given by the cluster :

 {% highlight json %}
 {
-    "_index" : "game_of_throne",
+    "_index" : "game_of_thrones",
     "_type" : "character",
     "_id" : "AU0QJ2sJ1MYCa_CVGtD5",
     "_version" : 1,